Walgreens The Thread

 Your genes and your age may play a role in hair loss.

-Genetics: The most common cause of hair loss worldwide is hereditary hair loss, also known as androgenetic alopecia, which occurs in both men and women.
+Genetics: The most common cause of hair loss worldwide is hereditary hair loss, also known as androgenic alopecia, which occurs in both men and women.
 In men, the condition is often referred to as male-pattern baldness because the hair loss often presents itself in a horseshoe-shaped pattern.
 However, this pattern is not present in all men.
 Hair loss may be more visible in men than in women.
 Women tend to experience hair loss in a different pattern compared to men.
 Androgenic alopecia is caused by genes that shrink your hair follicles, or pores, and prevent hair from growing.
 Although male- and female-pattern balding typically occur later in life, it’s possible to experience hereditary hair loss earlier, as early as the teenage years.
 Genetic hair loss can be treated with certain over-the-counter (OTC) treatments and prescription topical and oral medications.

 Age: Hair growth slows with age in most people.
 For many, it stops altogether, and the hair begins to thin.
 Older people may also notice their hairline receding as they age.
 If age-related hair loss is treated early, some people may be able to regrow their hair with OTC or prescription treatments.